magepages/mpdocs/docs/membership/index.md

 - **Sort Order**:
   - Enter the number for the Sort Order field.
 If left blank, the default is 0.
-  - Smaller numbers will prioritize pre-arranged membership page.
+  - Membership with smaller numbers will prioritize pre-arranged in membership page.

 ##### 2.2.3.
 Members

-This section records the information, status and duration of membership packages that customers use including information according to **Customer, Status, Activation Date, Expiration Date** fields.
+This section records the information, status and duration of membership packages that customers use including **Customer, Status, Activation Date, Expiration Date** fields.

 ##### 2.2.4.
 History

-Here save the information and payment history of customers when buying each membership, which including information according to **Customer, Action, Pay Amount, Duration, Purchased Date, Activation Date**
+Here save the information and payment history of customers when buying each membership, which including **Customer, Action, Pay Amount, Duration, Purchased Date, Activation Date**

 ![Imgur](https://i.imgur.com/ZIRIS6Y.png)